ULL-ESIT-PL/babel-learning/src/manipulating-ast-with-js/README.md

 };
 ```

-When we run babel using this plugin we get:
+When we run Babel using this plugin we get:

 ```js
 ➜  manipulating-ast-with-js git:(main) ✗ npx babel example-scope-input.js --plugins=./example-scope-plugin.js